kevinNejad/comp_logic/README.md

 Next, for each of these relations, we construct a prolog rule and update prolexa's stored rules file (prolexa.pl).
 However, in order to access the natural language interface, we must define a grammar for each category of rules (e.g. has a.., capable of..., is a...).

-The new functionality can be used to address the type of questions and riddles posed in Option 1 of this coursework.
+The new functionality can be used to address the type of questions and riddles posed by the Allen Institute [RuleTaker] (https://rule-reasoning.apps.allenai.org).
 For example:

 ```
 If someone is medic then they can care